traefik/contributors-guide/help_wanted.md

 - Encourage new contributors to seek help on the appropriate discussion forums, introduce them, and include them in your conversations.
-- Invite them to the officially join the Traefik Ambassador Program and contributor meetings.
+- Invite them to the montly office hours to ask questions and communicate with the team.
-- Give credit to new contributors so that others get to know them, *"Hey, would someone help give a second LGTM on @newperson's first PR on chocolate bunnies?"*.
-Mention them in the Ambassador discord, thank them on twitter.
+- Give credit to new contributors so that others get to know them, *"Hey, would someone help give a second LGTM on @newperson's first PR on chocolate bunnies?"*. mention them on social media, thank them on twitter, etc.
 - Use all the emoji in your approve or lgtm comment. 💖 🚀 Also gifs, use gifs.
-- Let them know that their `contributor/good-first-issue` is getting extra attention to make the first one easier and help them find a follow-up issue.
+- Let them know that their `good-first-issue` is getting extra attention to make the first one easier and help them find a follow-up issue.
-- Suggest a related `contributor/help-wanted` issue so that can build up experience in an area.
+- Suggest a related `help-wanted` issue so that can build up experience in an area.
 - People are more likely to continue contributing when they know what to expect, what's the acceptable way to ask for people to review a PR, nudge things along when a PR is stalled.
 Show them how we operate by helping move their first PR along.
-- If you have time, let the contributor know that they can DM you on the Ambassador discord with questions that they aren't yet comfortable asking the wider group.